vizb ui

 # Render the merged result as HTMLvizb ui merged.json -o report.htmlReduce output size with --charts

 Section titled “Reduce output size with --charts”By default bar, line, and pie are bundled.
-Pass --charts to add heatmap or radar, or to ship fewer renderers — unused chart chunks are stripped at generation time.
+Pass --charts to add heatmap, radar, sankey, or chord, or to ship fewer renderers — unused chart chunks are stripped at generation time.

 | Selection | Approx. size |